James Spencer professional photo

-Most Christian engagement with contested terrain fails for the same reasons: assimilation to cultural pressure, fragmentation into defensive isolation, transaction masquerading as faithfulness, and the amplification of all three through digital media.
+God's people are subject to four major forces: (1) assimilation to cultural pressure, (2) fragmentation into defensive isolation, (3) transaction masquerading as faithfulness, and (4) the amplification of all three through digital media.
 The result is a church that reacts to its situation rather than responding to God from within it.

-The Thinking Christian Framework is James Spencer's method for addressing that failure — a practical theological approach to forming Christians who think carefully, reason distinctively, and engage faithfully regardless of the topic.
-It is the architecture behind his speaking, writing, and teaching.
+The Thinking Christian Framework is a practical theological approach to forming Christians who think carefully, reason distinctively, and engage faithfully regardless of the topic.
+It is the architecture behind James Spencer speaking, writing, and teaching.

 The Four Elements